-- (a) Subject to paragraph (b), your premises may not be disconnected during the following times ('the protected period'): - (i) on a business day before 8.00am or after 3.00pm; or - (ii) on a Friday or the day before a public holiday; or - (iii) on a weekend or a public holiday; or - (iv) on the days between 20 December and 31 December (both inclusive) in any year; or
+- (a) Subject to paragraph (b), your premises may not be disconnected during the following times ('the protected period'): - (i) on a business day before 8.00am or after 3.00pm; or - (ii) on a Friday or the day before a public holiday; or - (iii) on a weekend or a public holiday; or - (iv) on the days between 20 December and 31 December (both inclusive) in any year; or - (v) if you are being disconnected under clause 14.1(a), during an extreme weather event. - (b) Your premises may be disconnected within the protected period: - (i) for reasons of health and safety; or - (ii) in an emergency; or - (iii) as directed by a relevant authority; or - (iv) if you are in breach of clause 6.5 of your customer connection contract which deals with interference with energy equipment; or - (v) if you request us to arrange disconnection within the protected period; or

-- (v) if you are being disconnected under clause 14.1(a), during an extreme weather event. - (b) Your premises may be disconnected within the protected period: - (i) for reasons of health and safety; or - (ii) in an emergency; or - (iii) as directed by a relevant authority; or - (iv) if you are in breach of clause 6.5 of your customer connection contract which deals with interference with energy equipment; or - if you request us to arrange disconnection within the protected period; or - (vi) if your premises contain a commercial business that only operates within the protected period and where access to the premises is necessary to effect disconnection; or - (vii) where the premises are not occupied.
+(vii) where the premises are not occupied.